qmk/qmk_firmware/keyboards/kradoindustries/kousa/keymaps/default/readme.md

-# The default keymap for KBD8X MKII
+# The default keymap for Kousa TKL

-A typical setup.
-Nothing special.
-A nice starting point for customizing.